The Amplituhedron BCFW Triangulation: Separation

 The iterations of $\pre_h$ do not change the negativity, by Lemma~\ref{lem:effect of pre}.
 For iterations of $\inc_h,$ we have $I\cap[h]=\emptyset.$ By Lemma~\ref{lem:effect_of_inc} again the sign remains.
 Finally, for steps of the form $x_h,y_h,$ our constraint on $h$ guarantees that the form or sign of the functionary do not change, by Lemma~\ref{lem:effect_of_x_y}.
+This is clear for all such steps except $x_i,y_n$, however, in these cases the observation in the end of Lemma~\ref{lem:effect of pre} holds.
+When $y_n$ is applied the index set must have some index lower than $i$, by Algorithm \ref{construct-matrix}, and therefore $n\pl1<i$ would not be in the functionary. {For applications of $x_i$ we use the fact that $\favorite{i,i+1}{j,j+1}{n-2,n-1}{n}$ has a representation in which every twistor which contains $i$ also contains $i+1$. } {Since all indices from $F$ are larger than $i$, by the description of upper promotion in Proposition~\ref{prop:upromotion}, the index $i$ may appear in a twistor in $F'$ only if it comes from a substitution of a twistor in $F$ containing $n$ or $n-1$, and in these cases the twistor of $F'$ containing $i$ also contains $i+1$.}

-We turn to the case $j<i.$ By Corollary~\ref{cor:generation_right}, $S_a$ can also be constructed as follows.
-Let $\D_b$ be the sub diagram of $\D_a$ made of chords whose support is contained in $[i+1]\cup\{n\}.$ Note that $i\leq n-4.$ Let $S_b$ be the corresponding positroid cell, then $S_a$ can be constructed from $S_b$ by \begin{itemize} \item Apply to $S_b$ $\pre_{n-1},~\inc_{n-2},$ followed by $y_{i+1},~x_{n-2}$ and $x_{n-1}.$ \item Apply to the resulting cells a sequence of operations from: \begin{itemize} \item $\pre_h,\inc_h$ where $h\in\{i+2,\ldots,n-3\}$ \item $x_h$ where $h\in\{i+2,\ldots,n-1\}$ \item $y_h$ where $h\in\{i,\ldots, n-4\}$ \end{itemize} As noted in the proof of Corollary~\ref{cor:generation_right}, this sequence contains a single $y_i(u)$ operation. \end{itemize}
+We turn to the case $j<i.$ By Corollary~\ref{cor:generation_right}, $S_D$ can also be constructed as follows.
+Let $\D_b$ be the sub diagram of $\D$ made of chords whose support is contained in $[i+1]\cup\{n\}.$ Note that $i\leq n-4.$ Let $S_b$ be the corresponding positroid cell, then $S_D$ can be constructed from $S_b$ by \begin{itemize} \item Apply to $S_b$ $\pre_{n-1},~\inc_{n-2},$ followed by $y_{i+1},~x_{n-2}$ and $x_{n-1}.$ \item Apply to the resulting cells a sequence of operations from: \begin{itemize} \item $\pre_h,\inc_h$ where $h\in\{i+2,\ldots,n-3\}$ \item $x_h$ where $h\in\{i+2,\ldots,n-1\}$ \item $y_h$ where $h\in\{i,\ldots, n-4\}$ \end{itemize} As noted in the proof of Corollary~\ref{cor:generation_right}, this sequence contains a single $y_i(u)$ operation. \end{itemize}